arangodb/arangodb/Documentation/Books/Manual/Programs/Arangodump/Maskings.md

 ```

 … because the masking is applied to each array element individually
-(the array is "unfolded").
+including the elements of the sub-array.
 The document:

 ```json
 {